Noise Forecast

 Expected Loudness Level: Medium

-Reason for Loudness: Upbeat and melodic pop rock show, with clear sound but not as loud as a traditional rock concert.
+Reason for Loudness: Upbeat and melodic pop rock with clear sound but not as loud as a traditional rock concert.

 • Fri, Sep 12: The Red Clay Strays – Get Right Tour